-No. WPML does not “see” translations that have been manually edited using the WordPress editor or a page builder.
+No. WPML does not “see” translations that have been manually edited using the WordPress editor or a page builder or uploaded from XLIFF files.
 If you edit the translations later using the Advanced Translation Editor, the manual translations will be overwritten and lost.

 Why does my translation disappear from the Advanced Translation Editor when I update my default content?

 If you translate a segment with the Advanced Translation Editor and then change the content in the default language, it may seem like the previous translation is missing when you go to update the translations.

 This is expected behavior and happens when the default language content has been altered.
 Translation memory no longer recognizes the updated sentence, so it can’t apply the changes to a saved translation.
 Instead, it is considered a new segment that needs to be translated for the first time.

 You can see an example of this below.
 Here, we previously translated the segment, «John has a dog and a cat”.
 Then, we updated the default content to read, “John has a cat and a dog”.
 Translation memory doesn’t recognize the sentence, so we need to re-translate it.

 Automatic translation and the Translate Everything Automatically mode require perfect matches to apply saved translations.

 This is because translation memory can’t recognize sentences if any changes are made to the text content.
 This includes:

 - Adding or changing a punctuation mark, such as a comma or period